 This paper, on the politics and international relations of the modern Middle East, is based around three sets of lectures.
-The first section explores states in the Middle East through debates on security and the politics of authoritarianism.
+The first section explores states in the Middle East through the lens of authoritarianism, its continuation and its reconfiguration.
 The second section is on the politics of identity in the Middle East, looking at the interplay of national, religious and gender affiliations within and across the politics of the countries of the region.
 The third section is on the Middle East in global politics, understanding the role of Middle Eastern states, movements and diasporas within international political debates and their place within global political imaginaries.

-These series of lectures cover the Arab states (including those of North Africa), Iran, Israel and Turkey.
-In addition, specific themes and issues are brought out in special lectures or seminars focusing on the politics of specific themes of present-day relevance.
-Usually, three such themes are taught per year, with the choice of which three depending on events of interest at the time of the start of the course, and students attend one of them.
+These series cover the Arab states (including those of North Africa), Iran, Israel and Turkey.
+In addition, there are a few special lectures or seminars focusing on the politics of specific themes of present-day relevance.
+Usually, two or three such themes are taught per year, with the choice depending on events of interest as the course starts.
 Recent and projected future themes include how the Gaza Strip becomes a flashpoint in the Israel-Palestine conflict, China's role in the Middle East, and the politics of Lebanon's economic crisis from 2019.
-These additional lectures and seminars gives students the opportunity to engage in detailed knowledge of specific sets of contemporary issues alongside the broader themes and theories in the other parts of the paper.
+These additional lectures and seminars give students the opportunity to engage in detailed knowledge of specific sets of contemporary issues alongside the broader themes and theories in the other parts of the paper.

-The paper builds upon the POL4 option on Iran and Saudi Arabia, and knowledge of those two countries is presupposed in the teaching.
+The paper builds upon the POL4 option on Syria and Iraq, and knowledge of those two countries is presupposed in the teaching.
 Those who have not studied this option or taken other historically-oriented courses on the modern Middle East will be at a disadvantage if they take this paper.